runtimeverification/javamop/README.md

-2. For Maven-based projects with tests, you can modify ```pom.xml``` to use agent when running tests by adding following lines:
+2. For Maven-based projects with tests, you can modify ```pom.xml``` to use the agent when running tests by adding following lines:

   ```xml
     <build>